frankfredj/MLB_Betting/README.md

 **NOTE: You need to download the Abreviations_Dictionary.csv file at https://drive.google.com/file/d/19urLxfXN0JayHZbMYtme_CkKKfzA1N9e/view?usp=sharing, and save it under /Misc in order to be able to clean the data.
 Different websites use different abreviations to identify teams, thus a translation tool is sometimes needed to unify various files.
 This needs to be done only once, that is, upon the very first initiation of the Baseball_Scrapper object accross all instances of its usages.**

 Box-scores csv files have to be cleaned before they can be used for statistical purposes.
-This includes formating team names, eliminating duplicated columns, converting strings to doubles, fixing duplicated match IDs (i.e.: when two games are played on the same day), adding a position variable to batters (1B, 2B, 3B, SS, ect.), and tagging starting pitchers.
+This includes formating team names, eliminating duplicated columns, converting strings to doubles, fixing duplicated match IDs (i.e.: when two games are played on the same day), adding a position variable to batters (1B, 2B, 3B, SS, ect.), replacing missing data with 0s, adding columns specifying if a 0 is in fact a case of missing data, and tagging starting pitchers.
 This can be done via the following method:

 ```python
 scrapper.Clean_Data()